markusramsak/extension2contenttypemapper/README.md

 # Extension2ContentTypeMapper
-Get mime type (content type) by file extension
+Get mime type (content type) by file extension.

-refresh your extension to content type map locally by using: refreshSource() and generateJson();
+Refresh your extension to content type map locally by using: refreshSource() and generateJson();

 Just copy the php file and use it.